Welcome to the National Association of Hispanic Nurses

 International Weight Control Registry

-How it works: A team of experts from 5 top research Universities has built this advanced registry to help create the next generation of weight loss science discoveries.
+How it works: A team of experts from five top research universities built registry to help create the next generation of weight loss science discoveries.
 You are eligible to join the registry if you are 18 years or older and have lost weight (whether you subsequently regained your weight or not) or are interested in losing weight.
 By joining, you will receive news and updates on the IWCR’s work and insights, as well as access to social media channels reserved for participants.
 Please consider enrolling in this online community contributing to the science of lasting weight loss, building better practical knowledge and support.

-NAHN Focuses on Facts in Response to Covid-19
+NAHN Focuses on Facts in Response to COVID-19

-The World Health Organization (WHO) has recently launched a social media campaign called "Be Ready for Covid-19" that provides advice on how to protect ourselves and others.
+The World Health Organization social media campaign "Be Ready for COVID-19" provides advice on how to protect ourselves and others.
 NAHN supports the practice of training healthcare professionals in early identification and notification.
 Nurses must receive the highest level of protection to provide care for the individuals and communities in which they serve.

 Hispanic Role Models in Health Care Careers

 National Institutes of Health (NIH) Science Education Partnership Award (SEPA) Grant